Hypnotherapy Singapore

 When Should Hypnotherapy Not Be Used?

-Hypnotherapy may not be appropriate for people with severe mental health issues, including those who have hallucinations and delusions.
+Hypnotherapy may not be appropriate for people with severe mental health issues, including those who have hallucinations and delusions or addictions.
 Users of drugs or alcohol may also wish to avoid hypnotherapy.
 Additionally, caution should be taken when using hypnotherapy to manage stressful events from one’s early life as it runs the risk of creating false memories.

 Though rare, it should be noted that hypnotherapy may also cause some short-term side effects.
 These effects, however, usually fade away quickly after the hypnotherapy session has concluded.
 Some of the side effects reported include: